YGGverse/gemtext-php/README.md

 PHP 8 library for `text/gemini`

-This library is lightweight replacement to [gemini-php](https://github.com/YGGverse/gemini-php)
+This library is lightweight, object-oriented replacement to [gemini-php](https://github.com/YGGverse/gemini-php)

 ## Install